avivz450/sessionizing-assignment/README.md

 + Use a cluster of computers - put the mapper and reducer methods into separate instances.
 If needed, assign more instances for each one of them.
   The smaller inputs will be transferred to each one of the mapper instances Each reducer instance will handle some keys.
-+ Store and fetch the sessions from external DB (instead from in-memory)
++ Store and fetch the sessions from external DB (instead of from in-memory)
 + Implement cache in the API service to reduce the number of external calls to the DB once requesting a query

 ## Complexity